Wylhelm/qa-ai-web/developer_guide.md

 # Test Scenario Generator - Developer Guide

 ## Project Overview
-The Test Scenario Generator is a PyQt5-based desktop application that leverages AI to analyze documents (Word, PDF, and text files) to automatically generate comprehensive test scenarios.
+The Test Scenario Generator is a Flask-based web application that leverages AI to analyze documents (Word, PDF, text files, and images) to automatically generate comprehensive test scenarios.
 It uses natural language processing to create scenarios adhering to the IEEE 829 standard.

 ## Project Structure
-- `main.py`: Entry point of the application
+- `app.py`: Main application file containing Flask routes and core functionality
-- `gui.py`: Contains the main GUI implementation
+- `templates/index.html`: HTML template for the main user interface
-- `ai_processor.py`: Handles AI-related operations and scenario generation
-- `database.py`: Manages SQLite database operations
-- `test_scenario.py`: Defines the TestScenario class
-- `config.py`: Contains configuration settings (e.g., Azure AI Vision credentials)
+- `static/`: Directory for static files (CSS, JavaScript, images)

 ## Setup and Dependencies
 1. Ensure Python 3.7+ is installed.
 2. Install dependencies: `pip install -r requirements.txt`
-3. Set up Azure AI Vision and update credentials in `config.py`.
-5. Set up a local LLM server (e.g., using LM Studio) accessible at http://localhost:1234.
+3. Set up a local LLM server (e.g., using LM Studio) accessible at http://localhost:1234.

 ## Key Components

-### MainWindow (gui.py)
+### Flask Application (app.py)
-- Implements the main application window and user interface.
+- Implements the main application logic and API endpoints.
-- Handles user interactions, file uploads, and scenario generation/display.
+- Handles file uploads, scenario generation, and database operations.
-- Displays the CGI logo and prototype logo.
-- Includes buttons for system prompt, scenario prompt, and context window customization.

-### AIProcessor (ai_processor.py)
-- Processes documents (Word, PDF, and text files) using various AI techniques.
-- Generates test scenarios using a local LLM server.
-- Manages system prompt, scenario prompt, and context window size.
+- Manages system prompt and context window size.

-### Database (database.py)
+### Database Model (app.py)
+- Uses SQLAlchemy to define the TestScenario model.
-- Handles SQLite database operations for storing and retrieving scenarios.
+- Handles database operations for storing and retrieving scenarios.
-- Implements methods for saving, retrieving, and clearing scenario history.

-### TestScenario (test_scenario.py)
+### File Processing (app.py)
+- Processes various file types (DOCX, PDF, TXT, PNG, JPG, JPEG) using libraries like docx2txt, PyPDF2, and pytesseract.

+### AI Integration (app.py)
-- Defines the data structure for test scenarios.
+- Communicates with a local LLM server to generate test scenarios.
-- Implements methods for converting scenarios to/from dictionaries.

-### SystemPromptWindow (system_prompt_window.py)
-- Provides a dialog for editing system and scenario prompts.
+- Manages system prompt and context window size for scenario generation.

-### ContextWindowWindow (context_window_window.py)
+### User Interface (templates/index.html)
-- Provides a dialog for selecting the context window size.
+- Provides a responsive web interface for user interactions.
+- Implements client-side functionality using JavaScript.

 ## Workflow
 1. User creates a new scenario and enters a name.
-2. Documents are uploaded and processed by `AIProcessor`.
+2. Documents are uploaded and processed by the server.
 3. Extracted information is added to the criteria input.
 4. User can modify the criteria if needed.
-5. User can customize system prompt, scenario prompt, and context window size.
+5. User can customize system prompt and context window size.
-6. `AIProcessor` generates a test scenario based on criteria and processed files using the local LLM server.
+6. Server generates a test scenario based on criteria and processed files using the local LLM server.
 7. Generated scenario is displayed, saved to the database, and can be exported.

 ## Extending the Application
-- To add new file types for processing, extend the `process_file` method in `AIProcessor` and create a corresponding processing method.
+- To add new file types for processing, extend the `process_file` function in `app.py`.
-- To modify the UI, update the `init_ui` method in `MainWindow`.
+- To modify the UI, update the `index.html` template and associated JavaScript.
-- To change the database schema, update the `create_table` method in `Database` and adjust related methods.
+- To change the database schema, update the `TestScenario` model in `app.py` and perform necessary migrations.
-- To add new customization options, create new dialog windows similar to `SystemPromptWindow` and `ContextWindowWindow`.
+- To add new features, create new routes in `app.py` and corresponding UI elements in `index.html`.

 ## Best Practices
 - Follow PEP 8 style guidelines for Python code.
 - Write unit tests for new features (use `unittest` or `pytest`).
-- Document new methods and classes using docstrings.
+- Document new methods and functions using docstrings.
 - Handle exceptions appropriately and provide user-friendly error messages.
 - Use environment variables or a secure method to store sensitive information (e.g., API keys).

 ## Troubleshooting
 - Ensure the local LLM server is running and accessible at http://localhost:1234.
-- Check the console output for error messages and stack traces.
+- Check the server logs for error messages and stack traces.
 - Ensure all required dependencies are installed and up to date.
 - Verify that the context window size is appropriate for the chosen LLM model.